-Some of my Clients, including some relatively wealthy people, do not have much in the way of traditional retirement accounts due to a lack of trust in the benefits of these accounts or the belief that they have retirement covered another way.
+Some of our clients, no matter their amount of wealth, do not have much in the way of traditional retirement accounts due to a lack of trust in the benefits of these accounts or the belief that they have retirement covered another way.

 These are often the people who are relying heaviest on future social security payments.
-I always make it a point to explain to my Clients that unlike private retirement accounts, Social Security Benefits will not be divided in a property division.
+We always make it a point to explain that, unlike private retirement accounts, Social Security Benefits will not be divided during a property division.
 In fact, the federal government prohibits valuing, dividing, or even considering either parties social security benefits in an equitable distribution case.